jalapeno/SRv6_dCloud_Lab/lab_5/lab_5-part-2-guide.md

   ```

 ## Berlin VM - not quite Cilium SRv6-TE
 On the Berlin VM we have our K8s pods which are connected to Cilium SRv6 L3VPN instances.
 However, Cilium doesn't currently support SRv6-TE.
 But as we saw with Rome, Linux does!
 So for now we'll use **srctl** to program a Berlin to Rome path, but we'll specify Linux as the platform.
+This workaround is functional because Cilium performs the SRv6 L3VPN encapsulation, and then Linux performs the SRv6-TE encapsulation before sending the packets out the interface.

 Hopefully by this time next year Cilium will support SRv6-TE and we'll add it to the list of *srctl* platforms.

 ### Berlin to Rome: Data Sovereignty Path

 The Data Sovereignty service enables the user or application to steer their traffic through a path or geography that is considered safe per a set of legal guidelines or other regulatory framework.
-In our case the *`dataSovereignty`* service allows us to choose a country (or countries) to avoid when transmitting traffic from a source to a given destination.
+Or perhaps to avoid a country or geography for similar reasons.
+In our case the *`sovereignty`* service allows us to choose a country (or countries) to avoid when transmitting traffic from a source to a given destination.
 The country to avoid is specified as a country code in the *srctl* yaml file.

 In our testing we've specified that traffic should avoid France (FRA) - no offense, its just the easiest path in our topology to demonstrate. *`xrd06`* is located in Paris, so all requests to the *`dataSovereignty`* service should produce a shortest-path result that avoids *`xrd06`*.